superphao/sanic-boilerplate/README.md

 # Project in development
 A Sanic project including:
-* Domain Driven Design as architecture
+* Domain Driven Design, Hexagonal as architecture
 * Kafka for handling events
 * Cassandra as database
 * Pydantic